d10r/batch-vesting/README.md

 # About

 This repo contains helpers for batching the creation of many Superfluid Vesting Schedules from a (Gnosis) Safe into one transaction.
-Example transaction creating 200 vesting schedules: https://goerli.etherscan.io/tx/0x7abe16abb948137a7f2ede0e75694121dff77feca9a87b76118efef7b52277b3
-Note that the gas used here was slightly above 8M.
-That should give you a good idea for what batch size fits into a tx based on the block gas limit of the chain.

 The application was tested with nodejs v18.
 Do `yarn install` in order to get dependencies installed.